rachaelbabister/lyric-quiz/README.md

 - [Google Dev Tools](https://developer.chrome.com/docs/) - to troubleshoot, test and solve issues with any styling.
 - [W3C Markup Validator](https://validator.w3.org/) - to check the source code of my html files for any bugs.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - to check the source code of my css file for any bugs.
-- [JSHint](https://jshint.com/) - to check the Javascript code for any bugs.
+- [JSHint](https://jshint.com/) - to check the JavaScript code for any bugs.
 - Photoshop 2023 - to optimise images for the quiz and this README file.
 - [Am I Responsive?](https://ui.dev/amiresponsive?) - to showcase the website on different devices.

-Add any frameworks, libraries or programs used while creating your project.

 ### Deployment

 I used Github Pages to deploy the live website.
 To deploy a website on Github, follow these steps:

 1. Log in to Github - or set up a new account.
-2. Find the repository for [Blush Bakes by Rach](https://github.com/rachaelbabister/blush-bakes-by-rach).
+2. Find the repository for [Lyrical Blankety Blank](https://github.com/rachaelbabister/lyric-quiz) (the repository for the quiz is called 'lyric-quiz').
 3. Click on 'Settings' along the top.
 4. Click on 'Pages' in the left hand side navigation bar.
 5. In the 'Source' section, ensure 'Deploy from a branch' is selected.
 Choose 'main' and 'Root' from the drop down menus and click Save.